freemint/teradesk/readme.txt

 	http://members.ams.chello.nl/h.robbers

-(the newer version of AHCM will produce slightly larger TeraDesk bionary).
+(the newer version of AHCM will produce slightly larger TeraDesk binary).

 A note on the naming of distribution files: